 Terminal, or the command line interface (CLI), is considered by many to be the Holy Grail of computer management.
 At one time the CLI was the only way to accomplish anything on a computer; then, the CLI gave way to the graphical user interface (GUI) as the popularity of PCs increased.
 The purists among us often prefer to use the CLI as a means of manipulating the computer and getting it to perform tasks instead of using a mouse to get things done.

-There's no right or wrong per se — only convenience.
-As the GUI has changed the way we work, many people still use the command line for its ability to control nodes, automate tasks, and even configure features that are only accessible through the CLI.
+Over the years the Mac GUI has changed the way we work, but still, many people use the command line for its ability to control and automate tasks, or even configure features on the Mac that are only accessible through the CLI.
+Some things in the Terminal allow users to work faster for basic or repetitive tasks.
+Commands can be chained together to increase their usage, and more.

 1. Change Directory